 “Will you marry me?” he said loud enough for the rest of his family to hear him.
 I stood there in shock for a few seconds and they dragged out slowly, then I saw the look of James face and plastered a big smile on my face.
 Remembering that I needed to pretend to be over-excited.

-“Yes.”
+“Yes!”
 I said loudly as well.
 He breathed out a sigh of relief, slipped the ring on my finger and picking me up in a fast spin.
 When he placed me on the floor, his lips crashed onto mine and we started snogging.
 Now I would be lying if I said I wasn’t enjoying this, because I was, it was just… a snog and that was it.